-Whenever the OPR goes up, banks will pass on the cost in the form of a higher base lending rate (BLR) to consumers; this means it is now more expensive for purchasers to take on a home/property loan as either:
+Whenever the OPR goes up, banks will pass on the cost in the form of a higher base rate (BR) to consumers; this means it is now more expensive for purchasers to take on a home loan as either:

 - Same amount of monthly instalment as before, but loan tenure increases.

-Let’s take a look at some of the major banks who have increased their BR and BLR rates in tandem to the OPR hike:
+Let’s take a look at some of the major banks who have increased their BR and BLR rates in tandem with the OPR hike: